vesperfi/lib-js/README.md

 #### Transaction methods

+- `approveAndDeposit(approveAmount, depositAmount, transactionOptions)`: Approves and deposits assets in the pool.
 - `deposit(amount, transactionOptions)`: Deposits assets in the pool.
 - `withdraw(amount, transactionOptions)`: Withdraws deposit assets from the pool.
 - `claimVsp(transactionOptions)`: Claims all claimable VSP in the pool.